Rokiis1/roadmap/SDLC/testing_the_sofware_development_lifecycle.md

 8. **Impact Analysis:** The purpose of impact analysis is to identify the areas of the application that will be impacted by a change and reduce the effort required for regression testing by focusing on the affected areas.

-9. **Maintenance Testing:** Involves testing an operational system to ensure that changes or enhancements do not introduce new defects.
-It is conducted after the software has been released and is in use by end-users.
+9. **Maintenance Testing:** Maintenance testing is performed on a live application that is already in use by end users.
+It involves testing enhancements, bug fixes, and other changes to ensure they do not adversely affect the existing system.
+Maintenance testing is essentially regression testing conducted whenever changes are made to an existing application.

-    **There are different types of maintenance:**
+    1. **There are different types of maintenance:**

         - **Corrective:** Fixing known bugs or issues.

         - **Adaptive:** Adapting the software to changes in the environment or improving performance.

         - **Perfective:** Enhancing existing features or adding new features.

-    **Maintenance testing can be triggered by planned or unplanned releases:**
+    2. **Maintenance testing can be triggered by planned or unplanned releases:**

         - **Planned Releases:** Changes that were scheduled and known in advance, such as feature enhancements or updates.

         - **Unplanned Releases:** Changes that arise unexpectedly, such as hot fixes for critical issues reported by users.

-    **Triggers for maintenance testing include:**
+    3. **Triggers for maintenance testing include:**

         - **Modifications**: Updates or enhancements to existing features.

         - **Upgrades:** Introducing new features or significant changes to the software.

         - **Migrations:** Moving the application from one platform to another.

         - **Retirement:** Final versions of the application before it is retired, ensuring data archiving and retrieval procedures are in place.

 </details>